d-ries/linux-essentials/09_usersandpermissions/01_course.md

 Retype new password:
 passwd: password updated successfully
 ```

+?> <i class="fa-solid fa-circle-info"></i> Note that your password has to be long and difficult enough, otherwise the new password will not be accepted.

+?> <i class="fa-solid fa-circle-info"></i> Note that if we use `sudo passwd` that we are changing the password of the user root and not our own password!

 As seen in the previous commands we created a new user with the username `teacher` but we never gave it a password.
 To do this we can run the `passwd` command with `sudo` rights and with a username as argument.
 This forces setting a new password for that specific user:
 ```bash
 student@linux-ess:~$ sudo passwd teacher